NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Experimental Setup

 \subsection{Datasets}

-To thoroughly test our system's capabilities, we consider two distinct datasets: one synthetic and one real-world, each possessing very different characteristics.
+To thoroughly evaluate our system, we consider two distinct datasets: one synthetic and one real-world, each with very different characteristics.

-\textbf{Synthetic.} We extend the CLRS Benchmark \citep{clrs} with a complex synthetic dataset consisting of random pointclouds with $(x, y, z)$ coordinates uniformly distributed within the range $[-40, 40]$.
-Each pointcloud is part of a set where the second pointcloud is generated by applying a random relative transformation to the first.
-The synthetic dataset is particularly interesting as, due to the large relative transformation between the pointclouds, ICP-based algorithms are expected to underperform or even fail to reach convergence.
+\textbf{Synthetic.} We build a complex synthetic dataset consisting of random point clouds with $(x, y, z)$ coordinates uniformly distributed within the range $[-40, 40]$.
+Each point cloud is part of a set where the second point cloud is generated by applying a random relative transformation to the first.
+This dataset is particularly interesting because ICP-based algorithms are expected to underperform or even fail to converge on point clouds with large relative transformations.

-\textbf{Real-World.} Our real-world dataset consists of centroids of objects and associated semantic labels extracted from SemanticKITTI \citep{semantickitti}.
+\textbf{Real-World.} Our real-world dataset consists of centroids of objects and associated semantic labels extracted from SemanticKITTI \cite{semantickitti}.
 Here, we define as \textit{object} a local region in the scan with the same semantic class.
-To extract them, we cluster points within each semantic class based on spatial proximity, with constraints on minimum cluster size and maximum clustering tolerance as in \citep{Kong2020sgpr,semgat}.
+To extract them, we cluster points within each semantic class based on spatial proximity, with constraints on minimum cluster size and maximum clustering tolerance as in \cite{Kong2020sgpr,semgat}.
 The centroids are then computed as the mean of the coordinates of all points belonging to an object.
-To assess the performance of our method, we evaluate our approach on scan pairs recorded at various distances from each other.
-In particular, we measured registration performance on scans recorded \SI{1.6}{\metre}, \SI{11.3}{\metre}, and \SI{24}{\metre} apart on average.
-In registration tasks, scans recorded further apart from each other are more challenging than scans recorded closer together due to the larger number of outliers and the mismatch between estimated and actual correspondences.
+To assess the performance of our method, we evaluate our approach on scan pairs recorded \SI{1.6}{\metre}, \SI{11.3}{\metre}, and \SI{24}{\metre} apart on average.
+In registration tasks, scans recorded further apart have lower overlap and are more challenging than scans recorded closer together due to the larger number of outliers and correspondence mismatches.

-This dataset highlights the robustness of NAR-*ICP on complex and noisy data with outliers in the input.
-Moreover, we demonstrate the flexibility of our method in handling various types of inputs as we can solve the registration either using 3D coordinates alone for each centroid or by additionally including the associated semantic class.
-For the real-world datasets, we solve the algorithms using the pointclouds while additionally training the model using the semantics.
-Semantic data are passed as node probes and get encoded at each processing step along with the pointclouds.
+We demonstrate the flexibility of our method in handling various types of inputs, as we solve the registration either using 3D coordinates alone for each centroid or by additionally including the associated semantic class.
+For the real-world datasets, we run the algorithms using point cloud coordinates, but train the models also using semantics passed as node probes and encoded along with the coordinates.